FSPCA Preventive Controls for Animal Food Course OnlineMay 24 – 27, 2021

 Current Dates & Location

-The fee for this 2 day workshop which includes, lunch, break refreshments, and workshop book is $599 per person.
+The fee for this workshop, which includes a book and all workshop materials, is $599 per person.
 Following successful completion of the workshop, each attendee will receive an official certificate of completion.

 Nebraska companies may be eligible for funding assistance through Nebraska Workforce Development.
 Please visit the following website for additional information.